 How to Make

-We make this fried zucchini with cornmeal to create extraordinarily crispy and all-around delicious chips.
+We make this fried breaded zucchini chips with cornmeal to create extraordinarily crispy and all-around delicious chips.
 They have an incredibly simplistic flavor that pairs well with our yogurt dipping sauce and you can easily add tons of other flavors to make it your own.

 Fist, prepare the zucchini chips.
 Slice the zucchini in thin circles about ½ inch (1cm) thick.
 Set them aside.